-The MDO4000B Series from Tektronix represent a new paradigm in instrumentation; the Mixed Domain Oscilloscope, or MDO.
-These are the first instruments that are designed specifically to make time correlated measurements between digital, analog, and RF signals simultaneously in both the time and frequency domain.
+The MDO4000 Series from Tektronix represents a new paradigm in instrumentation; the Mixed Domain Oscilloscope, or MDO.
+These are the first instruments that are designed specifically to make synchronized or time-correlated measurements between digital, analog, and RF signals simultaneously in both the time and frequency domains.